burdettadam/Marty/README.md

 **🌟 Educational Portfolio Project** - This implementation demonstrates modern approaches to international digital identity standards, microservices architecture, and secure certificate management in a comprehensive, well-documented platform.

 For questions about educational use or portfolio review, please contact the repository owner.

+---

+## License

+This project is provided under an Educational Use Only license for learning and portfolio demonstration.
+Commercial or production use is not permitted.
+See the LICENSE file for full terms.